Downing Street: History

 The street was built in the 1680s by Sir George Downing, 1st Baronet, on the site of a mansion, Hampden House.
 Little is known about what was on the site before the mansion, but there is evidence of a brewhouse called 'The Axe', owned by the Abbey of Abingdon, and the premises of the goldsmith Everard Everdyes.

 Downing was a soldier and diplomat who served under Oliver Cromwell and King Charles II, and who invested in properties and acquired considerable wealth.
 In 1654, he purchased the lease on land east of St James's Park, adjacent to the House at the Back, and within walking distance of Parliament.
 Downing planned to build a row of townhouses "for persons of good quality to inhabit".
 However, the Hampden family had a lease which prevented their construction for 30 years.
 When the Hampden lease expired, Downing received permission to build further west to take advantage of recent developments.
 The new warrant issued in 1682 reads: "Sir George Downing ... [is authorised] to build new and more houses further westward on the grounds granted him by the patent of 1663/4 Feb.
 23. The present grant is by reason that the said Cockpit or the greater part thereof is since demolished; but it is to be subject to the proviso that it be not built any nearer than 14 feet of the wall of the said Park at the West end thereof."

-Between 1682 and 1684, Downing built the cul-de-sac of two-storey townhouses with coach-houses, stables and views of St James's Park.
+Between 1682 and 1684, Downing built the cul-de-sac of two-storey townhouses with coach-houses, stables, and views of St James's Park.
 How many he built is not clear; most historians say 15, others say 20.
 The addresses changed several times; Number 10 was numbered 5 for a while, and was renumbered in 1787.
 Downing employed Sir Christopher Wren to design the houses.
-Although large, they were put up quickly and cheaply on soft soil with shallow foundations.
+Although large, they were erected quickly and cheaply on soft soil with shallow foundations.
 The fronts had facades with lines painted on the surface imitating brick mortar.
 Winston Churchill wrote that Number 10 was "shaky and lightly built by the profiteering contractor whose name they bear".